Skip to main content Skip to main navigation Skip to footer content

 • Well-rounded, motivated and adaptable individual

 The program follows the academic calendar.
+Thus, please check the academic calendar for exact dates for Fall, Winter, and Spring semesters.
 No intership or classes are held in the summer.

 A regular job during the internship is practaclly impossible, and a part-time job is not recommended.
 Work performance demands are significant during the program, and extended days and weekend availability are often unpredictable.
 The Dietetic Internship Program strongly encourages dietetic interns to seriously consider the impact of working outside of the internship on their ability to successfully complete the internship and combined masters program.
 The summers are a good time to gain employment